K'taka BJP MLAs to meet high command, demanding expulsion of those making comments against CM | Politics

 Speaking to reporters here, he said Yediyurappa is not involved in any corruption or anything.

-''We are warning, making repeated statements embracing Yediyurappa is not right.
+''We are warning, making repeated statements embarrassing Yediyurappa is not right.
 We the legislators together will meet the high command.

 The Lok Sabha session will start at that time we will meet national leaders and demand for expulsion of those making statements and creating confusion, as it is hampering the party's image,'' he added.